|

 energy requirements and Onimex knew it, "You really are trying to figure this out,

 aren't you?" he said facetiously.
-"I figured them out for you,"
+"I figured it out for you,"

 she rationalized.
 "Mother established a statically-powered